-The digital election packet, found on BeachSync ASI Elections website shall include:
+The digital election packet, found on ASI Elections website shall include:

-- Elections calendar to include the dates of filing, mandatory candidates meeting, voting and all other dates
+- 1. Elections calendar to include the dates of filing, mandatory candidates meeting, voting and all other dates pertinent to election

-pertinent to election-

-- 2. Copy of pPosition descriptions
+- 2. Position descriptions

 - 3. Application to Run for Office Form

-- -Copy of the Elections Handbook
+- 4. Elections Handbook

-- Petition sheet for required student signatures